Welcome to Introductory Biology 151/153-152

 Introductory Biology (Biology/Botany/Zoology 151-152) is a two-semester, 10-credit sequence for students majoring in the biological sciences.

-- Introductory Biology 151/153* addresses concepts in cellular and molecular biology, genetics, evolution and diversity of organisms.
+- Introductory Biology 151/153 addresses concepts in cellular and molecular biology, genetics and mammalian anatomy and physiology.

 To meet the challenges of the twenty-first century, our students need not only knowledge, but also the skills to use that knowledge, the responsibilities associated with using it and practice in the integration of that knowledge in new and complex ways.